Here’s a really enlightening discussion between Dr. Carl Hart and an acolyte (perhaps now former acolyte) of Andrew Huberman.

 Absolutely nobody, nonexpert or expert, denies that some people develop problematic behaviours involving drugs or that the drugs themselves have objectively different characteristics, least of all neuroscientists like Carl Hart.

-Some folks reading this are likely aware that in addiction psychiatry, in addition to the DSM and IDC definitions of addiction, there is a category ‘substance use disorder’.
-Most of us are likely to know someone who’s got a weed habit that the person themselves acknowledges is problematic (i.e., ‘disordered’ and ‘distressing’), and is ‘smoking their life away’….
+Some folks reading this are likely aware that in addiction psychiatry, the DSM and IDC definitions of addiction involve the category ‘substance use disorder’.
+Most of us are likely to know or know of someone who’s got a weed habit that the person themselves acknowledges is problematic (i.e., ‘disordered’ and ‘distressing’) and is ‘smoking their life away’….

 Check current studies on Cannabis Use Disorder (CUD) and you’ll find the claimed range for CUD among cannabis users is anywhere from 10% to as high as 30%.
 In itself, that range is revealingly absurd.
-None of these problems reside in the substance themselves – and if they did, we’d all have CUD.
-But the crucial point to grasp is that seeking to reduce the behaviours involved in someone whose cannabis use is out of hand down to a single neurotransmitter or to an inherent property of cannabis itself serves only to narrow the focus away from whatever are the social and psychological problems that really need fixing – and can and should be fixed.
+Evidently the problem of CUD does not reside within cannabis.
+But the crucial point to grasp is that seeking to reduce the behaviours involved in someone whose cannabis use is out of hand down to a single neurotransmitter or to genetics or to brain chemistry or to an inherent property of cannabis itself serves only to narrow the focus away from whatever are the social and psychological problems that really need fixing – and can and should be fixed.

-Addled thinking still afflicts even intelligent folks who are involved in this debate.
-They realize the urgent need to reform drugs laws, yet to varying degrees they’re still trapped in a ‘War on Drugs’ confusion that allows for any and every failing of government, society, education, or bad parenting to be projected onto drugs themselves.
-Try drawing a simple, rational, and objective comparison between the risk and deaths involved in drugs and those involved in driving a car or a skiing holiday and you’ll find it’s just too much for some folks – still….
+A medieval cast of mind still afflicts even intelligent people who are involved in this debate.
+They realize the urgent need to reform drugs laws, yet to varying degrees they’re still trapped in a ‘War on Drugs’ confusion that conveniently allows for any and every failing of government, society, ethics, housing, healthcare, education, or parenting to be projected onto ‘drugs’.
+Try drawing a simple, rational, and objective comparison between the risk and deaths involved in opiates and those involved in driving a car, skiing holidays, or plain old household furniture and you’ll find it’s just too much for some folks – still….
 Somehow or other drugs – some drugs; one decade this drug, the next decade another – belong in a class apart, the perfect scapegoat, the category of the intrinsically and irredeemably ‘Other’.

 Sadly, what that means is these well-intentioned people are unwittingly in the service of the real criminals – the profiteers and sadists, whether the prison industry, militarized police, racist politicians, pharmaceutical corporations (including those looking to cash in on ‘nice drugs’ like MDMA or psilocybin), and last but not least the addiction industry – piling in on their bullshit a move in which all too many addicts (former or otherwise) are all too venally willing to comply, as are far too many of us in the world of cannabis, who can and should know better.